zaini/snapsense/README.md

 * run `systemctl sudo restart nginx`
 * run `cd /home/ubuntu/snapsense/backend/`
 * run `pm2 start server.js --name server`
-* The App should now we running on the EC2 public url
+* The App should now be running on the EC2 public url
 ## Other

 This project has a Trello board which can be viewed [here.](https://trello.com/b/RinZfAWQ/seg-large-group-project)